francescogerardomarra/its/modulo26/4_security.md

 }
 ````

-subsequent authenticated requests will usually include the Anti-CSRF token is a custom header:
+Subsequent authenticated requests may include the Anti-CSRF token as a custom header:

 ```http